ImLisaBera/clinicsystem.github.io/README.md

-# clinicsystem
-## Provide clinic service to the society
+# Clinix a platform for the society to get attentive medical service quickly and efficiently.